STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

-In this case, `UnionType` (caller class) is the sub-class and `JSType` (callee class) is the super class.
-The genrated test instantiate a `UnionType` object with the following constructor ` UnionType(JSTypeRegistry registry, Collection<JSType> alternates)`.
+In this case, `UnionType` (caller class) is the sub-class and `JSType` (callee class) is the superclass.
+The generated test instantiate a `UnionType` object with the following constructor ` UnionType(JSTypeRegistry registry, Collection<JSType> alternates)`.
 Also, it passes `NULL` for the first parameter.
-According to the documentation of this class there is no limitation for the input.
+According to the documentation of this class, there is no limitation for the input.
 This constructor sets the value of a local variable (`registry`) to the passed value (here, it is `NULL`).
 Then, the generated test calls method `getTypesUnderInequality` of the instantiated object.
-This method invokes method `isEmptyType` in the super class, indirectly. `isEmptyType` method tries to use the attribute `registry`.
-Since this attribute is set to `NULL` during the invocation of constructor of `UnionType`, it throws a `NullPointerException`.
+This method invokes method `isEmptyType` in the superclass, indirectly. `isEmptyType` method tries to use the attribute `registry`.
+Since this attribute is set to `NULL` during the invocation of the constructor of `UnionType`, it throws a `NullPointerException`.
 No indication in the documentation specifies that the `registry` parameter of a [`JSType` constructor](projects/closure/src/com/google/javascript/rhino/jstype/JSType.java#L105) should not be null.
 No checks are done on the value of the parameter.

 ## ST30